 OCL_EMU also provides the capability to mix “cpu”, “gpu”, “gpu_emu” kernels in the same pipeline and in any order you require, making a very fast prototype of a complicate pipeline much easier.
 In general, the benefit of OCL_EMU would be to help develop, correct and optimize kernels as well as to verify them in a complicate pipeline.
 After a kernel has been perfected, the developer may plug it into the OpenCL application, ready to run on commodity hardware.

 One use case scenario would be to start with writing the kernel code inside the emulator.
 The best situation is when you can design and code the kernel skeleton with (almost) all kernel parameters known at the time.
 At this moment you may plug the kernel into your OCL_EMU, setup a breakpoint inside the kernel and call callCL(“gpu_emu”,…).
 The goal is to run the kernel as a C++ procedure inside the OCL_EMU environment and to verify your preliminary assumptions: input/output data formats, data structures, kernel parameters’ number and values.
 At this stage you may also try to run callCl(…) with a “cpu” or/and ”gpu” parameter to convince yourself that your kernel is properly compiled in OpenCL.
 After that it’s better to return back to “gpu_emu” for developing and testing your kernel until you feel it’s correct.
-Since the OpenCl programming language is a restricted version of C99, I’d also advise to switch to “cpu”/”gpu” parameters periodically to make sure your code is syntactically correct from the OpenCl language point of view.
+Since the OpenCl programming language is a restricted version of C99, it’s advisable to switch to “cpu”/”gpu” parameters periodically to make sure your code is syntactically correct from the OpenCl language point of view.

-Note: If you do not have a full OpenCL application in place yet, you may use AMD Stream KernelAnalyzer to verify an exact OpenCL language compliance.
+Note: If you do not have a full OpenCL application in place yet, you may use AMD Stream KernelAnalyzer to verify an exact OpenCL language compliance.For KernelAnalyzer to find clemu_opencl.h the following compile option has to be added:

-However KernelAnalyzer does not except –I parameter defining addition include directories, at least for now.

-To overcome the restriction one can add this piece of code inside the kernel:

-Notes:
+–I <OPENCL_EMU_DIRECTORY>\clemu

 If you already have the C-Model of your algorithm, you can easily compare it with the data flow in your kernel with the help of the emulator.
 Otherwise, since you have a C –like language with some extensions and a full blown debugger in the shape of OpenCL, you may prefer to develop a kernel inside the emulator from scratch and use it as a C-model.
 After you’ve decided that your emulated kernel is logically correct, you may run it on CPU or GPU without the emulator.

 It’s recommended to first replace “gpu_emu” with “cpu” and run.
 You may encounter some compilation problems since the OpenCL language is stricter than VC++ and you may miss something.
 After compilation problems have been solved, if any, and the kernel runs, you may compare your simulated and OpenCL results.
 In case it’s successful, you may switch to “gpu”.
 Do not forget, however, that you may encounter the difference between the CPU and GPU backend due to different synchronization schemes and other subtle differences between the backend compilers.
 If you are convinced that your first kernel is correct, you may develop a next kernel and add it to the pipeline.
 The first kernel can run in “cpu” or “gpu” mode but the new kernel might still be in “gpu_emu” mode.
 Flag POPULATE has been designed to keep memory consistency, it adds a copy time though.
 If your pipeline is correct, you may move it into your real OpenCL app.